pecio/docker-rails/README.md

    Allow some time for the database to be created and started before launching `rake db:migrate` to populate it later.

 4. Enter the `nginx` directory.
-Note there are two files, `cert.key` and `cert.crt`: these are sample self-signed certificates, replace them with *your* certificates (with the same file names and without passphrase).
+   - There are two files, `cert.key` and `cert.crt`: these are sample self-signed certificates, replace them with *your* certificates (with the same file names and without passphrase).
+   - Review default.site.
+In particular, you may want to change `server_name localhost;` to a better value.

 5. From the `nginx` directory, build the nginx image: